 “‘cos now we got chromes to put them where they belong”- Gang Starr, “Tonz ‘O’ Gunz” (1994)

-he legendary duo Gang Starr (Guru and DJ Primer) dropped their fourth album Hard to Earn.
+In 1994 the legendary duo Gang Starr (Guru and DJ Primer) dropped their fourth album Hard to Earn.
 While it was praised for singles like “DWYCK” and “Mass Appeal” (paranoid cuz you’re my son like Elroy), one of the most political statements was a track called “Tonz O’ Gunz.”
 The song starts with Malcolm X speaking about American violence over an infectious Primo beat, punctuated by blasts of machine gun fire.
 Guru goes on to give a critical account of the prevalence of shooting deaths in a society obsessed with guns.
 “What the f*ck you gonna do in a situation?” he says soberly, “It’s like you need to have steel, just to have relaxation.”

 But Guru isn’t advocating giving up the gun.
 He points to the existence of modern-day racist militias, “assassination squads” who practice with guns to kill blacks: “They got camps where they train and learn to take aim, at a n*gga like a piece of game.”
 Guru’s solution to this isn’t non-violence–it’s to pick up a gun in turn.
 It is the rallying cry of radical voices through African-American history from Ida B. Wells to Rob Williams–that in the face of violence, the subjugated had best arm and learn to defend themselves.
 It was certainly something that Malcolm X fiercely advocated, as he watched anti-colonial revolutionaries from Algeria to Vietnam.
 Guru makes his own radical stance plain: “I’m not seeing that, them days are gone, ‘cos now we got chromes to put them where they belong.”